Grant-Allan/cop4331-group2/Artifacts/product_vision.md

-# Product Vision
+# Product Vision: Beezlebop Computer Game
 Our vision is to create an engaging computer game composed of a series of minigames in the style of WarioWare.
-While our game will be accessible to players of all ages, our targeted audience ranges from preteens to young adults who are looking for simple, yet satisfying game play.
-Our game will be fun without requiring a huge time commitment or skill level.
-While our game is relatively simple, it will offer significant replay value through randomization.
-We will use an an 8bit animation style, and we plan to use C# and Unity engine to design our game.
+While our game will be accessible to players of all ages, our targeted audience ranges from preteens to young adults who are looking for simple, yet satisfying gameplay.
+Our game will be fun without requiring a large time commitment or high skill level.
+What makes our game different from similar arcade-style computer games is that it will offer significant replay value through randomization.
+Additionally, we will use an an 8bit animation style.

 ## What is the target market?